 The photos I took of the illuminated topper by itself are terrible.
 Here is the best photo I have showing the end result.

 These additions look really nice.
 Guns N’ Roses has great sound, lighting, and overall is a fantastic looking machine.
 This was a great “icing on the cake” type of modification.
-This machine really stands out nicely and I’m considering adding the under cabinet lighting to a couple of my games.
+This machine really stands out nicely.